If you have a shark, you probably already encountered the “shark-vacuum-brush-not-spinning” issue.

 Shark Vacuum Roller Brush Not Spinning: Possible Reasons and Troubleshooting Tips

-Your Shark vacuum has a switch to activate the spinning brush roll.
-So first of all, check it’s turned on to the right position.
+If your Shark vacuum has a floor selector switch to activate the brush roll, check if it’s turned on in the right position.

-Reason 2: The Vacuum’s Locked in the Wrong Position
+Reason 2: Vacuum Locked in the Wrong Position

 - Recline the handle to activate your Shark roller brush.

-Reason 4: There’s a Blockage in Your Shark Vacuum Brush or Hose
+Reason 4: Blockage in The Brush or Hose

-- Switch off and unplug your Shark vacuum cleaner.
+- Switch off and unplug the vacuum cleaner.

 - Check the hose and brush roll for any blockages, like tangled hair or clumps of large debris.
 Remove anything you find.

-- And you can clean the hose using cold water and a wire hanger to remove clumps.
+- You can also clean the hose using cold water and a wire hanger to remove clumps.

-- Wait 24 hours for any washable parts to dry, and then simply reconnect the pieces before turning your vacuum back on.
+- Wait 24 hours for any washable parts to dry, and then simply reconnect the pieces before turning the vacuum back on.

-Reason 7: A Full Dust Cup or Clogged Lint Screen
+Reason 7: Full Dust Cup or Clogged Lint Screen

-When the dust cup hits the max level, the brush roll will stop spinning to prevent your Shark vacuum from overfilling.
+When the dust cup hits the max level or the lint screen is clogged, the brush roll will stop spinning.

 - Remove the dust cup from your Shark vacuum and use the release button to empty it into your trash can.